Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

    Based on the visualisation of the number of cars sold by colour, it can be concluded that black cars have the highest number of cars compared to other colours.
 In addition, white and silver cars also have a relatively high number of cars after black.
 Meanwhile, pink cars are the colour with the fewest number of cars compared to other colours.

-11. Visualization of Car Gearbox Types
+9. Visualization of Car Gearbox Types

     ![Viz6](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Gearbox%20Type.png)

    Insight:

+   Based on the visualisation of the number of cars sold by gearbox type, it can be concluded that cars with automatic gearboxes are the most sold compared to other types, accounting for more than half of the total cars sold.
+Meanwhile, cars with variator gearboxes have the lowest sales compared to other gearbox types.

-11. Visualization of Car Wheel Types
+10. Visualization of Car Wheel Types

     ![Viz4](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Wheels%20Type.png)